Han Hui Hui

 I think that when I first started in 2014, I did not know what ‘online trolls’ were.
 I replied to every single comment, and I took every comment to heart.
 When I received threats, I was scared that if I went out, someone would beat me up.
 I did not know how to recognise real threats and governmental threats or the ‘internet brigade’ engaged by the government.

 In the online world it’s the fact that people can leave a comment anonymously, but the younger me did not know how to react back then.

 My account was reported in 2014 and I got banned for a month and that one month gave me a break.
 I continued going out and I realised that I am very fortunate because I am a girl, I did not get beaten up - unlike the other male Singaporeans.

 In the face of all these challenges, what has given you the impetus to continue?

 I think it’s the hope that things will be better.
-And the faith in the future generation that they will be more knowledgeable.
-Especially with technology, there is a flow of information now.
+And the faith that the future generation will be more knowledgeable - especially with technology.
+There is a flow of information now.
 I think live videos help the most.
 Because live videos show people – ‘look I am in this place at this time, and I am proving to you that I am not in prison as per the rumours, instead, I’m alive and healthy’.